 - Complete online application and pay the $25 application fee

-- Submit official transcripts from all college and universities attended.
-One of which must show the conferral of a Bachelor's degree from a regionally accredited institution and one must show a conferral of a Master’s degree in computer science, information systems or allied field.
+- Submit official transcripts from all colleges and universities attended.
+One must show the conferral of a Bachelor's degree from a regionally accredited institution and one must show a conferral of a Master’s degree in computer science, information systems or related field.

-- U.S. college and university transcripts should be mailed tthe address below.
+- U.S. college and university transcripts should be mailed to the address below.

-- DePaul alumni/undergraduate students applying for graduate admission must alssubmit a DePaul transcript.
-You can request a free electronic transcript at the Student Records webpage.
+- DePaul alumni/undergraduate students applying for graduate admission must also submit a DePaul transcript.
+You can request a free electronic transcript on the Student Records webpage.

-- Individuals with international transcripts need thave a course by course transcript evaluated by one of the three evaluation companies that DePaul University accepts.
+- Individuals with international transcripts need to have a course by course transcript evaluation done by one of the three evaluation companies that DePaul University accepts.
 For more information about this process please visit the Transcript Evaluation webpage.

 - Submit all necessary materials listed above.

-All submitted applications materials will become part of your application file and cannot be returned.
+All submitted application materials will become part of your application file and cannot be returned.
 Please retain your own copies.